Dr. Elizabeth Taylor

 A graduate of Dalhousie University, and former teacher with the Halifax Regional School Board, Mrs. Freeman is the recipient of six Honorary Doctorate Degrees, The Public Policy Forum of Canada’s Achievement Award, Rotary International’s Paul Harris Fellows Award, and the Canadian Israel Research Foundation’s Woman of Action Humanitarian Award.
 She is recognized by Mount Saint Vincent University as an Inspiring Woman and by the Richard Ivy School of Business and WXN as a Trailblazer and one of Canada's 100 Outstanding Women.Read More

-Vice-Principal, Research and Dean of Graduate Studies at the Royal Military College of Canada
+Vice-Principal Research at the Royal Military College of Canada

 Dr. William Montelpare